-The sessions should typically have at least 6 hours of CM credit which means 7 hours scheduled with a lunch and break opportunities.
-Instruction time during meals is newly-allowable to be counted as CM creditable time.
+The sessions held since 2013 have had approximately 6 hours of CM credit which means 6.5 - 7 hours scheduled time.
+The number of attendees at these sessions has varied from 10-40, depending on the topic and the suitability of the session to accommodate a larger or smaller number of attendees.
+The expense of an on-site box lunch plus beverages for session attendees plus speakers, deducted from the reasonable price set for the sessions, has resulted in a very small amount of revenue returning to the Chapter.
+Since the program is still fairly new, alternative formats to these in-depth pre-conference sessions should be explored, e.g., shorter times so as not to require provision of a meal, or holding the session on a regular conference day.

 One of the sessions shall focus on leadership and/or management.
 FAICP members, CPR members and outside experts are sources of speakers and topics that should be considered.

 A flyer is designed for these sessions by the Graphic Designer and is posted on the conference website.